-- Please read our latest update from Professor Sir Jim McDonald, Principal, 17 June 2020
+- latest update from Professor Sir Jim McDonald, Principal, 23 October 2020

-- Please read our latest update from Professor Sir Jim McDonald, Principal, 15 June 2020
+- update from Professor Sir Jim McDonald, Principal, 9 October 2020

-- Please read our latest update from Professor Sir Jim McDonald, Principal, 3 June 2020
+- update from Professor Sir Jim McDonald, Principal, 28 September 2020

 Frequently asked questions

-The University switchboard is closed at the moment.
-Calls to the switchboard will be directed to Security Services who can help if you require urgent assistance.
+The University switchboard is operating on reduced hours 10:15 to 16:00 hours.
+Calls to the switchboard outside of these hours will be directed to Security Services who can help if you require urgent assistance.
 Students calling to speak to staff in residences or to report a fault or repair in their accommodation should email email@example.com.

 Students are encouraged to Volunteer with Strathclyde while while Strath Union offers a variety of different opportunities that students can fit around their University schedule.
 The Careers Services provides a range of helpful information for students wishing to participate in voluntary work opportunities, including links to Volunteer Scotland and Volunteer Glasgow and the employment rights of volunteers in the UK.
 You may also find the UK Government website useful.